KennyLowe/AzureStack-Labs/Policy/README.md

 ### Objectives

-- Create an Azure resource group and deploy and Azure Resource Manager template
+- Create an Azure resource group and deploy and Azure Resource Manager template.
 - Use the Azure Stack Policy module to constrain the resource group.
 - Test the limits of the constrained resource group.
+- Update the template for Azure Stack.

 ### Prerequisites
 - Windows 10 with the Azure PowerShell module installed